TomasMikula/LiveDirsFX/README.md

 LiveDirsFX
 ==========

-LiveDirsFX is a combination of directory watcher, directory-tree model (for [TreeView](http://docs.oracle.com/javase/8/javafx/api/javafx/scene/control/TreeView.html)) and simple asynchronous file I/O facility.
+LiveDirsFX is a combination of a directory watcher, a directory-tree model (for [TreeView](http://docs.oracle.com/javase/8/javafx/api/javafx/scene/control/TreeView.html)) and a simple asynchronous file I/O facility.
 The extra benefits of this combination are:
  1. Automatic synchronization of the directory model with the filesystem.
- 2. Ability to distinguish directory structure and file modifications made by the application (through the I/O facility) from external modifications.
+ 2. Ability to distinguish directory and file modifications made by the application (through the I/O facility) from external modifications.

 Example